k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 ![](images/included.png)

-Note that in this example both expect to get external parameters to be used in their output.
+Note that in this example, both expect to get external parameters to be used in their output.

 Accordingly, if we call to the parent graphit file similar to this `/api/grInclude?param1=hello&param2=wrold` yields this output: